hexagonix/Doc/Hexagonix/REL.en.md

 <div align="justify">

+Here you can get more information about all versions of Hexagonix ever released.
+Information is available for both stable system versions and development versions, called `projects`, in the context of Hexagonix.

-You can get the latest stable versions of Hexagonix by going to the [releases](https://github.com/hexagonix/hexagonix/releases) area.
+> You can get the latest `stable` versions of Hexagonix by going to the [releases](https://github.com/hexagonix/hexagonix/releases) area.

 </div>